openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 of the methods body if there is no explicit return statement in a method with return type ``Promise<void>``.

-**Note**: Using this annotation is not recommended as this type of methods is supported for the sake of backward |TS| compatibility only.
+**Note**.
+Using this annotation is not recommended as this type of methods is supported for the sake of backward |TS| compatibility only.

 .. index::